mcneel/help-docs/_kr/flamingo/5/help/render-tab.md

 Flamingo use progressive, multi-step rendering techniques to create renderings.
 With progressive steps, as Flamingo does, there can be unfinished artifacts in the rendering at each step.
 Artifacts are render effects that leave unusual uncompleted effects in a rendering.
 Technically all three render engines will result in the the same rendering, given enough time.
 But realistically time is always a limiting factor.
 So, the trick is to select a render engine that will best render the current scene in the least number of steps.

-It is very easy to simply select a different render engine and then render to see the results.
+It is easy to simply select a different render engine and then render to see the results.

 ### 기본값
 The default algorithm produces a very high-quality simulation.
 The default engine is a good render engine for a wide variety of scenes.
 While the other two engines have greater strengths, they also have greater weaknesses.
 The Default engine is a good starting point.

 The default render engine has a very noticeable artifact in the renderings in the early passes.
 The artifact is hard overlapping shadows.
 As passes progress these shadows will soften up.
 This allows the default engine to return a result quickly, but may take more passes to actually soften the shadows out.

-The difference in quality between the default method and the path tracer can be very subtle, particularly if indirect lighting is enabled.
+The difference in quality between the default method and the path tracer can be subtle, particularly if indirect lighting is enabled.
 The difference in quality may not be worth the extra processing time.

 ### 경로 추적기
 {: #path-tracer}
 The path tracer begins by displaying a grainy image that gradually refines and becomes smooth.
 This process is known as *convergence*.
 The path tracer can provide a better quality finished product for many models (with a simpler setup), but does so at the expense of a more complex and time-consuming calculation. **Note:** Using the path tracer can cause bright spot or speckle artifacts to occur during the rendering process.
 These artifacts are normal to the path tracer and will resolve over time.

-Certain advanced effects, such as caustics or blurry transmission, can be calculated with better accuracy using the path tracer.
+You can calculate certain advanced effects, such as caustics or blurry transmission, with better accuracy using the path tracer.
 Images rendered with instancing, plants, and displacement maps can converge faster.
 The path tracer is usually easier to set up than the default method.
 Advanced settings such as reflection shaders, daylight portals, and ambient lighting are not used when the path tracer engine is selected.

 Images rendered using the path tracer will generally take longer to converge than images rendered using the default method.
 Interior daylight simulations, particularly those scenes where the windows are relatively small, may take much longer to finish.